 412E3 Fully Insured Defined Benefit Pension Plan?

 412e3 Defined benefit pensions under the Internal Revenue Code Section 412(e)(3), also known as 412e3 plans, offer small business owners tremendous overlooked benefits and deductions for setting up a fully insured defined benefit retirement pension.
 Benefits that are so substantial, deductions that are so tremendous that it amazes me that more tax advisers and wealth managers don’t offer to help their clients with these type of plans.

 412e3 reminds me of the good ole days when our parents and grandparents all had pensions.
 In public sector, employees fight tooth and nail for the right for pension benefits because they are familiar with and have these plans and they know the benefits.
-Maybe after reading this article, the small business owner might find a new substantial way to mitigate taxes and take advantage of this little known tax code.
+Maybe after reading this article, the small business owner might find a new substantial way to mitigate taxes and take advantage of this little known tax code 412e3.

 412e3 is not like a 401K.
-Most consumers have heard of a 401K plan, which is a more popular plan considered a defined contribution plan.
+Most consumers have heard of a 401K plan, which is a more popular plan compared to a defined contribution plan.
 A defined contribution is an opportunity to contribute to a retirement plan while deferring taxes to a later date.
 With a pension plan there is a defined benefit at the end of the day, so there is a GUARANTEED RETIREMENT AMOUNT at the end of the day set aside for retirement.

 So what exactly is a 412e3 fully insured defined benefit pension plan and why is it better than a 401K or any other tax deferred account?

 1. A 412e3 Defined Benefit Pension is one of the most tax-efficient vehicles available to a small business owner.